 EcoStar’s products use 25% to 80% recycled materials in its various products

-By contrast, Quarrix roofing is made from all-new material and is NOT recycleable.
+By contrast, Quarrix roofing is made from all-new material and is NOT recyclable.

-Many brands have solar-reflective “cool roof” shingles and shakes that meet EnergyStar or LEED standards.
+Many brands have solar-reflective “CoolRoof” qualified shingles, shakes, and tiles that meet EnergyStar and/or LEED standards.